maestrosistema/DuckStation-Android-Shaders-Guide/README.md

 # What you need?

 1. Latest beta version (v0.1-5997 as of writing) from the [official website](https://www.duckstation.org/android/).
-2. A file manager with text editor that can access Android/Data folders (e.g. [X-plore](https://play.google.com/store/apps/details?id=com.lonelycatgames.Xplore&hl=it&gl=US))
+2. A file manager with text editor that can access Android/data folders (e.g. [X-plore](https://play.google.com/store/apps/details?id=com.lonelycatgames.Xplore&hl=it&gl=US))

-#
+# Guide

+1. Open DuckStation, long tap a game and select **Game Properties**, take note of the **Serial** in **Summary** tab.
+2. Change any settings and go back to save (Doing this will create the game .ini file).
+3. Open your file manager and navigate to: **Android/data/com.github.stenzek.duckstation/files/gamesettings**.
+Here you will find your per-game settings files.
+4. Identify your game using the **Serial** number in step 1, open and edit the **.ini** file ad paste these lines:

 [PostProcessing]
 StageCount = 1